 I feel that this is something that would be valuable from a small business or personal standpoint, probably the former more than the latter.

 FTC Disclosure: WHSR receives referral fees from tools listed on this website.
-But, the opinions are based on our experience and not how much they pay.
+But, the opinions are based on our real experience.
 We focus on helping small businesses and individuals to build websites as a business.
 Please support our work and learn more in our earning disclosure.

 About Timothy Shim